Document Retrieval & Parsing: A Compliance Engine for Government Records

 "modified_epoch": stat.st_mtime,

-"mime_type": "application/octet-stream", # Replace with magic-byte detection
+"mime_type": "application/octet-stream", # replace with magic-byte detection

 "parser_version": self.parser_version,